RLuckom/raphaelluckom.com/hugo_site/content/posts/a_terraform_pattern.md

 }
 ```

-This tiny module takes a bucket, which is a typical stateful
+This tiny module makes a bucket, which is a typical stateful
 resource to which you would want to control access, and, as part of its
 outputs, it exports different named groups of permissions that represent the
 least-privilege permissions necessary for performing different functions
 relative to the resource.
 Since these are just lists of objects, it's
-easy to use them in other places, such as a definition for a module
+easy to use them in other places, such as a module that creates
-that creates a lambda and assigns it appropriate permissions:
+a lambda and assigns it appropriate permissions:

 ```
 module "photos_lambda" {